stenskjaer/samewords/README.md

 ```

-For now the package only has one option aside from the `--help/-h` and
-`--version/-v`.
-Use `--output` to indicate in which folder of to which file you
+One option (aside from the regulars): Use `--output` to indicate in which folder
-want save the result.
+or to which file you want save the result.

 For example:
 ```bash